Revisiting the Role of Label Smoothing in Enhanced Text Sentiment Classification: Label Smoothing Method for Text Classification

 For single-label problems, where the model only considers one label, it is necessary to compute the entropy of that particular label.
-In contrast, multi-label tasks require aggregating the entropies of multiple labels.
-Compare Eq.\hyperlink{E2}{2}, Eq.\hyperlink{E5}{5} and Eq.\hyperlink{E6}{6}, the simplified maximum likelihood functions differ only from the ranges of labels involved in the calculation\citep{Geng2016}. ).
-Single- label and multi-label learning are special cases of the distribution of LS.
-LS can be seen as a more general learning technique due to its correlationship with traditional training methods.
+Single-label learning is a special cases of the distribution of LS \citep{Geng2016}.
+LS can be seen as a more general learning technique due to its relationship with traditional training methods.